This article is part of a developing story.

 Displaced Palestinians in Gaza during Israeli siege and bombardment of October 2023

-How MSF is responding to the war in Gaza
+How we're responding to the war in Gaza